Guide

 Read the evaluation criteria first

-The tender document will tell you exactly what the evaluators are looking for.
-Most tenders have a section called "Evaluation Criteria" or "Assessment Criteria."
+The tender document should tell you what the evaluators are looking for.
+Many tenders have a section called "Evaluation Criteria" or "Assessment Criteria."
 Read it carefully.
 Your capability statement should directly address each point they say they are scoring on.

 Good to know

-Most tenders tell you exactly what they want in the evaluation criteria section.
+Many tenders tell you what they want in the evaluation criteria section.
 Read it carefully and make sure your capability statement covers each point.
 If they say "demonstrated experience in government contracts," your experience section should lead with your government work.

 Section 07